Collaborations and projects

 Contact: Kori Stephens, Project Director – [email protected]

 MRCAC is one of four regional children’s advocacy centers in the United States that supports the work we do in caring for kids who’ve been abused or neglected.
 They use a video conferencing format for education and case review through MRCAC to connect with other centers throughout the country that share the same commitment and child-centered approach that we do.
 This network gives them access to nationally-recognized experts in the field who are performing the newest, best and most respected research on issues our patients face every day.

 Development of novel pediatric diabetes education materials for Somali immigrants

 Contact: Jennifer Kyllo, MD – [email protected]

-A joint collaboration with the University of Minnesota aimed at developing and pilot testing an innovative, oral, video-based, patient-as-educator Type 1 Diabetes education program tailored to Somali immigrant families, taking into account such factors as parent literacy and numeracy level, culture, and religion.
-Somali parents and patients from both centers participated in workgroups along with Children’s and UMN endocrinologists, diabetes educators, dietitians, and a Somali coordinator to help determine areas of focus for the educational materials.
+A joint collaboration with the University of Minnesota aimed at developing and pilot testing an innovative, oral, video-based, patient-as-educator Type 1 diabetes education program tailored to Somali immigrant families, taking into account such factors as parent literacy and numeracy level, culture, and religion.
+Somali parents and patients from both centers participated in workgroups along with Children’s Minnesota and UMN endocrinologists, diabetes educators, dietitians, and a Somali coordinator to help determine areas of focus for the educational materials.
 In addition, we have been working with dietitians to develop visual carbohydrate counting materials (booklet with photos, video), specific for foods in the traditional Somali diet.
-The development of the video education program is ongoing, and the final phase of the study will involve piloting the video education program on a different group of Somali T1D patients and parents followed at UMN and Children’s, who have previously received standard ADA T1D education and to assess improvement in diabetes knowledge as measured before, immediately after, and 3 months after participating in the program.
+The development of the video education program is ongoing, and the final phase of the study will involve piloting the video education program on a different group of Somali T1D patients and parents followed at UMN and Children’s Minnesota, who have previously received standard ADA T1D education and to assess improvement in diabetes knowledge as measured before, immediately after, and 3 months after participating in the program.